Von Kazmaier Kennel

 When people see our dogs, or us out with our dogs, the First Question We Are Always Asked: Do You Have Puppies For Sale?
 Are You German Shepherd Dog Breeders?

-Our Answer...We plan to Sometimes, but we are NOT a puppy mill...Our dogs are Working Dogs, and their jobs are NOT "breeders"...check our Navigation Page for current/today's answer to "Do you have any German Shepherd Puppies For Sale??!"...
+Our Answer...Yes, we are GSD Breeders, but only Occasionally, but we are NOT a puppy mill...Our dogs are well bred Working Dogs, and their jobs are NOT "breeders"...check our Navigation Page for current/today's answer to "Do you have any German Shepherd Puppies For Sale??!"...

-This photo is of Tychicus and his brother out Christmas Shopping (Socializing, Learning to Ride in the Vehicle, Meeting People, Walking On Leashes...) on Black Friday 2016
+This photo is of Tychicus and his brother, now named, Ace, out Christmas Shopping 2016 (Socializing, Learning to Ride in the Vehicle, Meeting People, Walking On Leashes...) on Black Friday 2016

 WHAT IS A WORKING DOG?
 HAVE A LOOK AROUND OUR WEBSITE TO SEE THE JOBS YOU CAN TEACH YOUR OWN DOGS.